Keyboard shortcuts

 ];

-// Step 2: Split distributes per-store DataFrames to individual CSV files.
+// Step 2: fan-out distributes per-store DataFrames to individual CSV files.

 steps.push(